ashu17706/elasticgraph/README.md

 ElasticGraph
 =============

-ElasticGraph extends ElasticSearch, to provide a Graph search and analytics, among other benefits like multi lingual storage, declarative data dependency management across related entities and performance benefits.
-It is fully open source and has been developed by Mindgrep in the Himalayas, between winter 2015 to summer 2017.
+ElasticGraph extends ElasticSearch to provide Graph search.
+Graph analytics, relationship management, joins, multi lingual storage, declarative data dependency management, English like Elastic SQL (Esql) and performance benefits.
+It has been developed by Mindgrep in the Himalayas from 2015.
 The code based test cases still need to be fully covered.
 It has been functionally tested well at the Dalai Lama archive for which the project was originally initiated.
+Each relevent file in .deep has some test cases written at bottom of it.

 Installation